zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to Zinit in the last 90 days.</summary>

+* 07-04-2020
+  - A new feature – `param''` ice that defines params for the time of loading of the plugin or snippet.
+E.g.:

+    ```zsh
+    # Equivalent of `local myparam=1 myparam2=1' right before loading of the plugin
+    zinit param'myparam → 1; myparam2 -> 1'
+    # Equivalent of `local myparam myparam2' right before loading of the plugin
+    zinit param'myparam; myparam2'
+    ```

+  - The `atinit''` ice can now be investigated – if it'll be prepended with `!`, i.e.: `atinit'!…'`.

 * 01-04-2020
   - As a user [noticed](https://github.com/zdharma/zinit/issues/293), Subversion
     isn't distributed with Xcode Command Line Tools anymore.
 Here's a [helpful